American Gigolo Review: Jon Bernthal Was Born for This, But What Is This?

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-Back in June, writer, director, and prolific Facebook user Paul Schrader shared his thoughts on the upcoming TV series adaptation of his 1980 neo-noir American Gigolo.
-"Some years ago I received a call from Paramount asking about remaking American Gigolo as a series," he wrote, after confirming his lack of involvement with a simple 'No.' "I replied that I thought it was a terrible idea — times had changed, internet porn had redefined male sex work, viruses, etc." The project went ahead without him.
+Earlier this year, writer, director, and prolific Facebook user Paul Schrader shared his thoughts on the forthcoming TV adaptation of his 1980 neo-noir American Gigolo.
+"Some years ago I received a call from Paramount asking about remaking American Gigolo as a series," he wrote, after confirming his lack of involvement with a simple 'No.' "I replied that I thought it was a terrible idea — times had changed, internet porn had redefined male sex work, viruses, etc." Of course, the project went ahead without him.

 It's not required for the creators behind a piece of beloved IP to be involved with a remake or a reboot — Penny Marshall's spirit lives on in Prime Video's recent A League of Their Own, which she gave her blessing to before she died in 2018 — but Schrader made an interesting point in refuting the series: What place does a story like American Gigolo have in 2022?
 It's a valid question for any adaptation of an existing property; we've long since reached the point where we now get dozens of them per year, and the least you can hope from each one is that it will honor the original material while simultaneously finding something new to say.
 American Gigolo, premiering Sept.
 11 on Showtime, is neither the best nor the worst case scenario, falling somewhere square in the middle.